spicecoder/ATRC_TruthTestServer/README.md

 # TruthServer
 Truth Server: A Microservice test facility
  Every piece of software has a purpose.
 A software piece is executed to verify a resolution pattern e.g “A user logged in successfully” is a resolution pattern that does not care about which user.
 Similarly “A user login is unsuccessful” is another resolution pattern.
 A micro service has one or more resolution patterns.
-A resolution pattern can have a sequence of assertions that the developer knows upfront. e.g.  a resolution pattern “a user has logged in” can have the following assertion sequence :
+A resolution pattern can have a sequence of assertions that the developer knows upfront. e.g.  a resolution pattern “a user has logged in successfully” can have the following assertion sequence :
 1. User has entered the user id.
 2. User has entered the password.
 3. The user id exists.